chiselstrike/chiselstrike/docusaurus/docs/intro.md

 is in your PATH.
 :::

-ChiselStrike is backend generator.
+ChiselStrike is a backend generator.
 It provides instant backend functionality when you need it.
 The main usecase it addresses is when you need a backend endpoint for your dynamic site, but you don't want to bother implementing an entire backend server.
 For example, let's